wanglichenxj/Generative-Multi-View-Human-Action-Recognition/README.md

 # Generative Multi-View Human Action Recognition
 This repository contains code for our International Conference on Computer Vision (ICCV) 2019 paper: [Generative Multi View Human Action Recognition](https://github.com/wanglichenxj/Generative-Multi-View-Human-Action-Recognition/blob/master/representation/ICCV19_MulitView_ActionRecognition.pdf) (GMVAR).

+For quick understanding of our work, please also see the [video](https://www.youtube.com/watch?v=8oUPyhwzIDo) which is the presentation in ICCV2019.
+In addition, Mr. Andre in UCF CRCV group also have a [video](https://www.youtube.com/watch?v=5-AyiRu6lLA) presentation for introducing our work.
+Feel free to contact us if you have any more questions.

 ## Introduction
 <div align="center">